College of Arts & Sciences

 Is biology the best major for pre- physical therapy?

 Physical therapy graduate programs are science intensive.
 A strong preparation in science is key to success in these programs.
 Widener provides several tracks for students who intend to enroll in a physical therapy graduate program.
 In biology, we have both BS and BA options, 3 +3, as well 4+3 guarantee programs.
 Any student majoring in biology can fulfill the course requirements to gain entry into a physical therapy graduate program without having to take extra science courses outside their major.
+Since 2005, 59 of our majors enrolled in Widener’s DPT program; 98.5% graduated with a DPT degree or are still actively enrolled in the program.

 Is biology the best major for pre-healthcare professions?